 Achieving a state of ketosis involves getting 75-80 percent of your calories from fat, over the course of at least two to four days.
-Slip up and eat just a few too many carbs, though, and you might have to start the process all over again.
+If you eat just a few too many carbs, and you might have to restart the process all over again.

 HVMN’s ketone supplement promises to change all of this by helping you reach 3-6mmol/L blood ketone levels within 30 minutes, using a formulation consisting only of 98.24 percent ketones, plus water, with no salt, fat, or carbohydrate content.
 It's also classified as food by the US Food and Drug Administration.

 Together, the company advertises HVMN Ketone is 28% more efficient than carbohydrates alone, has been clinically shown to result in 2-3% performance gains in endurance athletes, and can even increase the subjective feeling of mental clarity and lucidity.